 What Readability Tests Exist?

 There are many ways to test readability.
 The most common and our preferred tests are the Flesch-Kincaid readability score and Flesch Kincaid Grade Level.
 We have outlined these and other tests below.
-If you want to jump right in you can test your site’s readability here.
+If you want to jump right in you can test the readability of your content here.

 Flesch Reading Ease